-So what's a physician?
+So, what's a physician?
 A physician is anyone qualified to practice medicine, in other words, someone with a doctorate in medicine (MD) who is licensed to practice.
 Practicing medicine is a different discipline than practicing nursing.
 Nursing is typically focused more on caring for patients and administering treatments, while medicine focuses on diagnosis and developing treatment plans.

 Knowing that, you might not be surprised that there are some pretty big differences between registered nurses and physician assistants.
-But there is a role within the nursing practice, nurse practitioner, which is fairly similar to the role of a PA.
+But there is a role within the nursing practice, nurse practitioner (NP), which is fairly similar to the role of a PA.
 So to help you get a more complete picture, and a closer apples-to-apples comparison, we’ve also included information about nurse practitioners in our breakdown.

 RN vs. PA vs. NP: Education requirements

 NP: Nurse practitioners need to complete the undergraduate coursework for registered nurses before beginning their journey to becoming certified NPs.
 After that, there are two primary pathways to becoming an NP—either a Master of Science in Nursing (MSN) Nurse Practitioner program, or through completing a Doctor of Nursing Practice (DNP) program.
 Once they’ve obtained an advanced degree, they must pass an exam to become licensed.
-For specializations such as Anesthesia or Midwifery, nurse practitioners must enroll in a direct program and then pass a more specific certification exam.
+For specializations such as acute care or midwifery, nurse practitioners must enroll in a direct program and then pass a more specific certification exam.

-RN vs. PA vs. NP: Salary and job outlook
+RN vs. PA vs. NP: Job outlook

 The bottom line

-*Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed October, 2021] www.bls.gov/ooh/.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.

 EDITOR’S NOTE: This article was originally published in June 2013.
-It has since been updated to include information relevant to 2018.
+It has since been updated to include information relevant to 2021.